olivia-ea/hackthon-project/README.md

 After the user has created an account or logged into an existing account, they are able to browse the inventory and add to his/her cart.

 ![](./static/slashed-gifs/slashed-3.gif)

-The user is also able to check their cart and check out.
+The user is also able to look at the contents of his/her cart and check out.